LeCAD-PEG/SOLPS-GUI/doc/source/faq/index.rst

 before launching then solps-gui works.

-A: PyQt uses system fontconfig libraries.
+A: PPySide uses system fontconfig libraries.
 SOLPS modules implants their own to the ``LD_LIBRARY_PATH``.

 Workaround may be::

   $ (setenv LD_PRELOAD /usr/lib64/libfontconfig.so.1 && python3 src/gui/solps.py)

-Other ways are using the same compilers/libraries for Qt, pyqt and SOLPS-ITER or simply adding an alias or a GUI run script that removes offending libraries.
+Other ways are using the same compilers/libraries for Qt, PySide and SOLPS-ITER or simply adding an alias or a GUI run script that removes offending libraries.
 Note that SOLPS-GUI doesn't require any SOLPS-ITER environment for its operation as it sources setup.csh and login shell setup for each group